Emmanuel Kabongo

-Emmanuel Kabongo (born December 25, 1986) is a Canadian actor and film producer.
-Born and raised in Zaire, now present-day Democratic Republic of the Congo, Kabongo immigrated to Canada and began his acting career as an extra before achieving recognition for his performance as the lead protagonist in the Toronto-based web series Teenagers (2014–2017), for which he earned his first Canadian Screen Award nomination.
-Kabongo also co-produced the series.
+Emmanuel Kabongo (born December 25, 1986) is a Canadian actor and producer.
+Born and raised in Zaire, now present day Democratic Republic of the Congo, Kabongo immigrated to Canada and began his acting career as an extra before achieving recognition for his performance as the lead protagonist in the Toronto-based web series Teenagers (2014–2017), for which he earned his first Canadian Screen Award nomination in 2016.
+Kabongo also co-produced Teenagers.

-Kabongo subsequently became known for his performances in the CBC Television series 21 Thunder (2017) and Frankie Drake Mysteries (2017–2018) and in films such as The Animal Project (2013), Antibirth (2016), and Brown Girl Begins (2017).
-He played a gladiator in Paul W. S. Anderson's Pompeii (2014) and has guest-starred in television series such as Murdoch Mysteries (2013) and Star Trek: Discovery (2020).
-In 2023, he played a supporting role in the thriller film Simulant.
-In 2024, he co-produced and starred in the independent feature film Sway.
+Kabongo has starred in feature films such as The Animal Project (2013), Pompeii (2014), Antibirth (2016), Brown Girl Begins (2017), Simulant (2023), and Sway (2024), the latter of which he also co-produced.

+On television, Kabongo has been featured in series such as Murdoch Mysteries (2013), Frankie Drake Mysteries (2017–2019), Rookie Blue (2013–2014), Quantico (2015), 21 Thunder (2017), Taken (2018), Departure (2019), Ransom (2019), Hudson & Rex (2019), NCIS: Hawaiʻi (2022), and Outer Banks (2023), among others.

-Kabongo has earned three Canadian Screen Award nominations throughout his career: in 2016 for his performance in Teenagers, in 2022 for his performance in the television film Death She Wrote, and in 2023 for his performance in Chateau Laurier.
+Throughout his career as an actor, Kabongo has earned three Canadian Screen Award nominations.
+(Note: Kabongo was nominated in 2016 for his performance in Teenagers, in 2022 for his performance in the television film Death She Wrote, and in 2023 for his performance in Chateau Laurier.)

 Early life

-Kabongo was born and raised in Lubumbashi, a city in Zaire (now known as the Democratic Republic of the Congo), before relocating with his family to South Africa during the war.
+Kabongo was born and raised in Lubumbashi, a city in the Democratic Republic of the Congo (which was then known as Zaire), before relocating with his family to South Africa during the war.
 He has four brothers, including basketball player Myck Kabongo, and one sister.

 In the 1990s, Kabongo immigrated to Toronto with his family.
-Kabongo's father often worked as an extra in film and television, which exposed Kabongo to show business at a young age.
+Kabongo's father often worked as an extra, which exposed Kabongo to show business at a young age.
 In school, Kabongo played competitive basketball; he later turned down a basketball scholarship from the University of New Brunswick to pursue acting.
 Kabongo also struggled with scoliosis in his youth.

 Before he began pursuing acting, Kabongo worked several jobs, including at a daycare, a Foot Locker, at the Canadian National Exhibition, and vacuuming floors and cleaning toilets at a train station.